frdr/hpl/README.md

 It's just about getting things done quickly: `hello world!`

 Since you're obsessed with Turing: you can get Turing completeness through use of legacy script.

+**Q:** I think I've seen this lame joke before... only better done and more funny.

+**A:** Might well be.
+I assume somebody must have had the idea to write a language that does "hello world!" and "hello world!" only some time around the 1960's.

+I could have Googled if something like this existed, laughed and not-write this.
+Turns out I found it more funny to hack it down in a couple of minutes while giggling like a lunatic.
+Hey, at least I didn't plagiarize it :-)

+It was worth _my_ time - sorry for yours.